Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 end
 ```

-Here's a more complex Cask for the font [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans).
-Note that you may repeat the `font` stanza as many times as you need to, if multiple files must
-be installed from the same package:
+Here’s a more complex Cask for the font [Fantasque Sans Mono](https://github.com/belluzj/fantasque-sans).
+Note that you may repeat the `font` stanza as many times as you need to, if multiple files must be installed from the same package:

 ```ruby
 cask 'font-fantasque-sans-mono' do